LikeStrangersDo/Gongda_Python_summary/README.md

 6. More advanced Python Knowledge

 ## Suggestions for a beginner
-After knowing some basics, jump to Numpy and Pandas, and then you will be able to use Python in your research already!
+After knowing some basics, jump to Numpy and Pandas directly.
+Then you will be able to use Python in your research very soon!
 Ignore anything irrelevant, see suggestions from [Jiawei Zhuang (author of GEOS-Chem Python)](https://github.com/geoschem/GEOSChem-python-tutorial#how-to-learn-python).

 ## Tutorials